ShanKariuki/vms/README.md

 # vms
-This is a vehicle management system where clients can book for mechanical services and also has a section where mechanics can apply for jobs.
+This is a Vehicle Management System that allows providing a variety of services to the organization.
+This project helps the organization to reduce manual work and has user and admin log in,allowing users to register as vehicle servicers i.e mechanics and also provides towing services.